Whistling long-tailed woodcreeper

-The northern long-tailed woodcreeper (Deconychura longicauda) is a species of bird in subfamily Dendrocolaptinae of the ovenbird family Furnariidae.
+The whistling long-tailed woodcreeper (Deconychura longicauda), also known as the northern long-tailed woodcreeper, is a species of bird in subfamily Dendrocolaptinae of the ovenbird family Furnariidae.
 It is found in Brazil, French Guiana, Guyana, and Suriname.

-Taxonomy and systematics
+Taxonomy

-The northern long-tailed woodcreeper was formerly considered to be part of the former long-tailed woodcreeper (the original Deconychura longicauda) with what are now the little long-tailed woodcreeper (D. typica) and the southern long-tailed woodcreeper (D. pallida).
-BirdLife International's Handbook of the Birds of the World (HBW) has treated them separately since the 2010s, and the International Ornithological Committee (IOC) followed suit in July 2023.
-However, the North American and South American Classification Committees of the American Ornithological Society and the Clements taxonomy treat the long-tailed woodcreeper as one species.
-The AOS notes that it probably consists of at least two and possibly three species.
+The whistling long-tailed woodcreeper was formally described in 1868 as Dendrocincla longicauda by the Austrian ornithologist August von Pelzeln based on specimens collected in northern Brazil.
+The specific epithet combines Latin longus meaning "long" with cauda meaning "tail".
+The whistling long-tailed woodcreeper is now placed in the genus Deconychura that was introduced in 1891 by the American naturalist George Kruck Cherrie.
+The species is monotypic: no subspecies are recognised..

-The northern long-tailed woodcreeper is monotypic.
+The whistling long-tailed woodcreeper was formerly considered to be conspecific with what are now the piping long-tailed woodcreeper (D. typica) and the mournful long-tailed woodcreeper (D. pallida).

 Description

-The northern long-tailed woodcreeper is a medium-sized member of its subfamily, with a slim body, long wings and tail, and a slim medium-length straight bill.
+The whistling long-tailed woodcreeper is a medium-sized member of its subfamily, with a slim body, long wings and tail, and a slim medium-length straight bill.
 It is 16 to 21 cm long and weighs about 22 to 36 g.
-Males are longer and heavier than females, and both length and weight vary among the subspecies.
+The male is longer and heavier than the female.
 The plumages of males and females are alike.
 Adults are mostly olive-brown with a darker crown and nape that have fine buff streaks.
-Their lores and supercilium are whitish to rich buffy.
-Their wings, uppertail coverts, and tail are rufous-chestnut; their primaries have dusky tips.
-Their throat varies from whitish buff to ochraceous, their breast is olive-brown with buff streaks, their belly and flanks are plain olive-brown, and their undertail coverts are rufous.
-Their underwing coverts and the underside of the flight feathers are cinnamon rufous.
-Their iris is brown, their bill has a brownish maxilla and bluish mandible, and their legs and feet are brown.
+The lores and supercilium are whitish to rich buffy.
+The wings, uppertail coverts, and tail are rufous-chestnut; the primaries have dusky tips.
+The throat varies from whitish buff to ochraceous, the breast is olive-brown with buff streaks, the belly and flanks are plain olive-brown, and the undertail coverts are rufous.
+The underwing coverts and the underside of the flight feathers are cinnamon rufous.
+The iris is brown, the bill has a brownish maxilla and bluish mandible, and the legs and feet are brown.
 Juveniles are very similar to adults, with a slightly darker head and fewer pale streaks on the breast.